cheesesamwich/Meowify/README.md

 # Meowify
-An electron wrapper for the spotify web client with custom extensions and modding support
+An electron wrapper for the spotify web client with custom extensions support This isn't really a full project that I will keep developing, more of a proof of concept idea I randomly had and decided to try out- heavily inspired by [vesktop](https://github.com/Vencord/Vesktop)
 ![banner](https://github.com/cheesesamwich/Meowify/assets/149597648/11b5891e-1725-4ad3-a249-aafd0e59ae82)

 ## Installation